TUM-I5/SWE1D/README.md

 * Run `make help` to see all available targets to build.

 ### Running a Simulation
-* Run the code in serial via `./SWE1D`
+* Run the code in serial via `./SWE1D-Runner`
-* With `./SWE1D --help`, you can see additional command-line arguments you can pass.
+* With `./SWE1D-Runner --help`, you can see additional command-line arguments you can pass.

 ### Adding new source files
 You can add new source files by just creating them somewhere within the `Source` folder.
 CMake automatically detects these files and adds them to the build.

+### Testing
+Some basic unit tests have been implemented (`make test`).
+Feel free to add your own test cases inside the `Tests` folder.

 ### Creating a Doxygen documentation
 * Run the following CMake command: `cmake .. -DENABLE_DEVELOPER_MODE=ON -DOPT_ENABLE_DOXYGEN=ON`